The Importance of a User-Friendly Website

 Final Thoughts

-Countless new ideas impact the digital world and how a user-friendly website should be, and we only covered a small part of them.
-But one thing is clear, as the pandemic forced the whole world to fast-forward digitalization, UX Design has become more critical than ever.
+Countless new ideas impact the digital world and how a user-friendly website should be; we only covered a small part of them.
+But one thing is clear, as the pandemic forced the world to fast-forward digitalization, UX Design has become more critical than ever.

 Not only did the number of internet-based software increase, but the way of using and interacting with the interfaces has also changed.
 2021 and 2022 forced the whole world to find tools to help continue business activity even when working from the office is prohibited.